jurgenmahn/homey-solax-local-api/README.md

 Configuring the Raspberry Pi with two network connections:
 a) One connection to your home network
-b) Another Wi-Fi connection to the inverter's SSID Setting up NGINX (or a similar tool) to act as a reverse proxy
+b) Another Wi-Fi connection to the inverter's SSID Setting up NGINX to act as a reverse proxy

 This setup allows you to maintain access to the inverter's API while it's not directly exposed on your main network.